DavidT3/XGA/docs/source/index.rst

 .. code-block::
-   :caption: If you make use of XGA in academic work, please cite the following software paper
+   :caption: If you make use of XGA in academic work, please cite the following software paper and ASCL entry
    :name: BibTeX Reference

    @ARTICLE{2022arXiv220201236T,